iFaxity/kirei/packages/html/README.md

 @shlim/html
 ===================

-## A uhtml inspired render library
+## A uhtml inspired render library, but with custom directives and full typescript support.

 ------------------
 ## Installation: